anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/docs/README.md

 - Lambda “reserved keys” error: remove `AWS_REGION` (and other reserved keys) from Lambda environment.
 - S3 policy “MalformedPolicy” with conditions: split object and bucket actions into separate statements and apply conditions only where valid.
 - Bedrock AccessDenied on async jobs: add `bedrock:InvokeModel` on `async-invoke/<model_id>` (and `StartAsyncInvoke` on `foundation-model/<model_id>`).
+- Bedrock text body validation: avoid putting guardrail fields in the JSON body unless the model’s input schema requires it.
+Use correct `contentType`/`accept` headers for `invoke_model` and `invoke_model_with_response_stream`.

 ## Exam-oriented reminders 📝
 - Map service-specific ARNs: Bedrock `foundation-model` (no account id) vs `async-invoke` (with account id).